ngxs/store/publication/2019-10-21_announcing_ngxs_3_6/article.md

 }
 ```

-If you woulkd rather not write actions in your application then the [`@ngxs-labs/data`](https://github.com/ngxs-labs/data) plugin is for you!
+If you would rather not write actions in your application then the [`@ngxs-labs/data`](https://github.com/ngxs-labs/data) plugin is for you!

 #### How This Plugin Helps: